Madoidja

 The Madoitja or Tjupany were an Aboriginal Australian people of Western Australia.

 Language

 The Madoitja language was one of the Wati languages.

 Location

-The Madoitja lands, according to an inference from contiguous tribal areas by Norman Tindale, ranged over some 9,000 mi2 of territory, from east of the Three Rivers and Old Peak Hill to Lakes King and Nabberu.
+The Madoitja lands, according to an inference from contiguous areas by Norman Tindale, ranged over some 9,000 mi2 of territory, from east of the Three Rivers and Old Peak Hill to Lakes King and Nabberu.
 Their southern confines lay around Cunyu, touching on the northwestern border of Millrose.
 They lay north-northeast of the Wajarri.